-The core product, the patented Puradyn bypass oil filtration system, is offered in two models, MTS and a customengineered hydraulic system, which can be attached to almost any engine or hydraulic application.
+Our core product, the patented Puradyn bypass oil filtration system, is offered in two primary applications, engine systems and custom-engineered hydraulic systems, which can be attached to almost any engine or hydraulic application.
 The Puradyn bypass filtration system is similar to a kidney dialysis machine that provides an additional filtration circuit outside the body/engine to filter blood/oil and rid it of impurities, keeping the blood/oil continually clean.
 Whenever the engine or machinery is operating, the Puradyn is extracting from the oil solid particles down to less than one micron (1/39 millionth of an inch), as well as liquid contaminants, protecting the engine or hydraulic equipment from harmful wear and less efficient operation caused by these contaminants.
 Puradyn replacement filter elements contain an additive package that serves to replenish base additives (in engine lube oil only) in the oil during the filtration process, helping to maintain the oil's proper chemical balance and viscosity.